bengraf9/Movie-Show-Watchlist/README.md

 ## How the API Budget Works

-The free tier gives you **100 requests/day**.
+The free tier gives you **1,000 requests per month** (~33/day).
 The script is smart about this:

-- Items checked within the last 3 days are skipped (configurable via `STALE_DAYS`)
+- Items checked within the last 7 days are skipped (configurable via `STALE_DAYS`)
-- Items are processed oldest-first, so everything gets refreshed within a few days
+- Items are processed oldest-first, so everything gets refreshed within a week
-- The script stops at 95 requests to leave headroom
+- The script stops at 30 requests per run to stay well under the daily average
-- For 100 titles checked every 3 days, you'll use ~33 requests/day on average
+- For 100 titles checked every 7 days, you'll use ~430 requests/month — comfortably under 1,000

 ## Credits